It’s not in misery but in oblivion,

 Oblivion is so loverless.

-We are busy working to bring Dylan Thomas's "It’s not in misery but in oblivion" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "It’s not in misery but in oblivion" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "It’s not in misery but in oblivion" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.